Noroff-FEU-Assignments/project-exam-1-Gronnfrosk/README.md

 This website is a blog about a golden retriever, named Goldy

 ## Description
-This project is website built with HTML, CSS and JavaScript while fetching content from a WordPress REST API.
-The blogs architecture:
+This website is built with HTML, CSS and JavaScript while fetching content from a WordPress REST API.
+The website is responsive and easy to use on a variety of devices.
+The blog is about the dog Goldy and contains stories about her daily adventures.
+The blogs architecture contains:

--	Home page - Latest blog post carousel.
--	About page
+1.	**Home page**
+      - Cover image of Goldy, latest blog post carousel and Goldys three favorite things.
+3.	**About page**
+      - Information and profile.
+4.	**List of blog posts**
--	List of blog posts - Search feature and 15 blog posts.
+      - Search feature and 15 blog posts.
+5.	**Blog post specific pages**
+      - Dynamically built based on which blog post has been clicked.
--	Blog post specific pages - Bigger image view, a modal.
-Contains a comment section where comments are stored in Wordpress.
+      - Bigger image view, a modal.
+      - Contains a comment section where comments are stored in Wordpress.
+6.	**Contact page**
--	Contact page - Validation of the contact form as well as saving the details to WordPress.
+      - Validation of the contact form as well as saving the details to WordPress.

 ### The website is:
-- Dynamically built
 - Following WCAG principles and DRY priciple.
 - Grade(A-F): not graded yet